Dear Premed Student,

 My name is Mike Frazier and I'm a former UCLA medical school admissions committee member and graduate of UCLA medical school.
 I remember well the days when I was a premed student.
 It seemed like everything I was doing was geared towards one goal: getting into medical school.
 I was studying like crazy, volunteering all over the place, and working part time, all the while wondering if what I was doing was enough to get accepted.

-Maybe you can relate.
-Before I spent time on the
+relate.
+Before I spent time on the UCLA admissions

-UCLA admissions committee, I had a pretty good idea of what it took
+committee, I had a pretty good idea of what it took to get

-to get into medical school.
-After my time on the
+into medical school.
+After my time on the admissions

 -Michelle L, Harvard Medical School